Powered By

 • War Cry is an additional way to help us keep up our Berserking status, and also just serves as a free damage boost whenever it's up.
 Using three Shouts generally is just a very comfy playstyle and allows for fast and relaxing farming.

-• Wrath of the Berserker is an amazing way to start off every Dungeon and is also a great skill to fall back on when things get too dicey.
+• Wrath of the Berserker is a skill we fall back on when we need a big of extra damage and other buffs.
 It knocks back enemies, helps us cap our Fury, and serves as an additional source of Berserking and Unstoppable.

 HotA Endgame Skill Tree